petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 #### Maps

-Select which maps API provider to use when displaying geolocated assets in your Site.
+Select which maps API provider to use when displaying geolocated assets in your site.
 Geolocated assets can be displayed for documents, web content articles, DDL records, and more.
 See [Geolocating Assets](./site-content-configurations/configuring-geolocation-for-assets.md) for more information.

 #### Recycle Bin